cea-hpc/modules/doc/source/cookbook/tips-for-code-reuse.rst

 the help procedure and the whatis text, and the conflict with itself.

-Note that the "common" file does **NOT** start with the Modules magic "#%Module1.0"; this will keep "common" from showing up in "module avail fooA".
-The "1.0" and "2.0" files do need to start with the magic "#%Module1.0" tag so the module command will "see" them.
+Note that the "common" file does **NOT** start with the Modules magic "#%Module"; this will keep "common" from showing up in "module avail fooA".
+The "1.0" and "2.0" files do need to start with the magic "#%Module" tag so the module command will "see" them.
 Because of this, the "module avail fooA" command will just show the 1.0 and 2.0 versions as expected.